 Fast forward a couple of years and I'd achieved things I previously didn't think I could ever achieve.
 I'd managed to overcome my self-doubt and limiting beliefs and become the person I wanted to be.
 So when I decided to start my own business, it was obvious that helping others to achieve the same in their own lives was the gift that I could offer.

 I returned to London, trained professionally in various coaching diplomas and personal development courses (investing over £12,000 so far), and here I am now, living a life I love whilst coaching others to do the same.
 I have my own business which allows me to OWN every minute of my time.
 I travel the world and take my work with me.
 My appointments fit around my powerlifting classes and I go to see my favourite DJs every month.
 Next year I’m on track to emigrate – it’s all part of the vision I have for my life.
 At the same time I work with amazing people and I get to supporting them in changing their life, overcoming the hurdles I once had, and it gives me goosebumps every single time.

 Don’t get me wrong – it's not always easy and my life isn't perfect.
 I still have doubts, fears, difficulties and insecurities.
-But I can handle them because I know that discomfort is the price you pay for a meaningful life.
+But I am constantly doing the mindset work to handle them because I know that mindset is the difference between winning and losing.